HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/index.md

 - [Installation and upgrade for new HCL DX customers](../install_upgrade_plan_supported_paths/Install_upgrade_new_HCL_DX_customers.md): HCL DX 9.5 can run on top of IBM WebSphere Application Server Version ND 9.0.5 using the installation path provided in this topic.

-- [Installation and upgrade for customers running on DX 8.5 on WAS 8.5/9.0 and Java SDK 7.0 or 8.0](../install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md): Upgrade your HCL DX or Web Content Manager 8.5 environment to HCL DX or Web Content Manager 9.5.
+- [Installation and upgrade for customers running on DX 8.5 on WAS 8.5/9.0 and Java SDK 7.0 or 8.0](../install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md): Upgrade your HCL DX 8.5 environment to HCL DX 9.5.

 - [Installation and upgrade for customers running on DX 9.0 on WAS 8.5/9.0 and Java SDK 7.0 or 8.0](../install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_9_Java_SDK7.md): Upgrade your HCL DX 9.0 environment to HCL DX 9.5.